kodeolt/moodle-local_bioauth/README.md

 The local plugin contains everything needed to perform biometric authentication.
 The quiz access-rule plugin allows behavioral biometric data to be collected during quiz attempts.

-After you have installed the plugin, you will be able to view authentication reports in the sidebare under:
+After you have installed the plugin, you will be able to view authentication reports in the sidebar under:
 Bioauth -> Report